 We will welcome submission of abstracts for presentation at this meeting describing original research or relevant audit.
 All areas of urogynaecology, urinary and faecal incontinence, or peripartum continence issues are welcome.
 WE DO NOT ACCEPT CASE REPORTS.

-Abstracts must be submitted on the abstract submission form available here.
-All fields should be completed and the presenting author should be underlined.
+All fields should be completed in the abstract submission form below, please note this is a new process.
 A maximum of 300 words will be allowed (not including title/authors/institution or references) and a maximum of three references in the text of the abstract (Introduction, Methods, Results, Conclusions).
 Abstracts which do not adhere to these requirements will be rejected without scoring.
 Work which has previously been presented at any national or international society is not eligible.

 For research involving human subjects, details of ethical approval must accompany your submission, and details of the registration of randomised trials must also be submitted.

 We are keen to receive abstracts where the presenting author (usually the first author) is a trainee who is completing subspecialty training or an ATSM.
 Trainees must be associate members of BSUG for at least one year.
 Trainees with less than one year’s membership must be working as a research fellow or subspecialty trainee under the direct supervision of a full member of BSUG of at least one year’s standing.
-We are also keen to receive abstracts from allied health professionals under the direct supervision of a full BSUG member.
 Documentary evidence of membership must be submitted at the time of abstract submission.

 Presented abstracts will be published in the International Urogynecology Journal.
 It is important that submitted abstracts contain work which has not been presented at formal speciality meetings before, nor been published in a scientific journal.
 Authors submitting abstracts must include a statement to this effect in their submission.